Dr. Rattan Lal Awarded World Food Prize 2020

 Lal has traveled all over the world studying tropical soils.
 In each country, he found farmers struggling with problems of soil degradation, just as his own once had.
 With nutrient-depleting farming practices and agricultural cultivation that exposed the soil to harsh tropical climates, even high-yielding crop varieties could not reach their full growth potential.

-“Globally, we are beginning to realize that a seed of elite variety cannot do a miracle unless it grows in a soil that is healthy,” says Lal.
+“Globally, we are beginning to realize that a seed of elite variety cannot do a miracle unless it grows in a soil that is healthy,” Lal tells Food Tank.

 His innovative research found that soil organic matter and carbon is essential to sustaining food production.
 He went on to develop and promote agriculture techniques that focus on building soil’s physical health and replenishing organic matter within the soil.